Pratheek0602/Darwin-Transfer-Learning/README.md

    - Implemented He/Kaiming initialization for convolutional layers
    - Applied Xavier initialization for linear layers
    - Added conservative weight scaling to prevent numerical instability

+## How to Run

+1. Replace the `segmentation` folder in the original Swangeese repository with this folder.
+2. Follow the instructions in the [Swangeese README](https://github.com/Yukiya-Umimi/ITUNet-for-PICAI-2022-Challenge) for setup and execution.